 First The Generation Essentials Group-Sponsored SPAC Announces Successful Closing of $150 million IPO

 PARIS, NEW YORK and LONDON, Dec.
-22, 2025 /PRNewswire/ -- TGE Value Creative Solutions Corp (the "Company"), a special purpose acquisition company sponsored by The Generation Essentials Group (NYSE: TGE; LSE: TGE), announced today that it successfully completed its successful initial public offering of 15,000,000 units at $10.00 per unit.
+23, 2025 /PRNewswire/ -- AMTD Group Inc. ("AMTD Group"), AMTD IDEA Group (NYSE: AMTD; SGX: HKB), AMTD Digital Inc. (NYSE: HKD) and The Generation Essentials Group ("TGE", NYSE: TGE; LSE: TGE), a subsidiary of AMTD Digital Inc., announce jointly that TGE Value Creative Solutions Corp (the "Company"), a special purpose acquisition company sponsored by The Generation Essentials Group, successfully completed its successful initial public offering of 15,000,000 units at $10.00 per unit.
 The offering resulted in gross proceeds to the Company of $150,000,000.

 The Company's units are listed on the New York Stock Exchange ("NYSE") and trade under the ticker symbol "BEBE U." Each unit consists of one Class A ordinary share and one-half of one redeemable warrant, each whole warrant entitling the holder thereof to purchase one Class A ordinary share at a price of $11.50 per share, subject to certain adjustments.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 Once the securities constituting the units begin separate trading, the Class A ordinary shares and warrants are expected to be listed on NYSE under the symbols "BEBE" and "BEBE WS," respectively.